linode/docs/docs/development/julia/why-learn-julia/index.md

 ## What is Julia?

-Julia is a functional programming language first released to the public in 2012.
+Julia is a functional programming language released in 2012.
 Its creators wanted to combine the readability and simplicity of Python with the speed of statically-typed, compiled languages like C.

 ## Who is Julia For?